-Greenwich, CT – On February 1-3, the 2017 Winter Youth Assembly at the United Nations will bring together approximately 1,000 young leaders and professionals from around the world, UN officials and diplomats, and representatives from intergovernmental and nongovernmental organizations to tackle young people’s role in realizing the 2030 Agenda for Sustainable Development.
+Greenwich, CT – On February 1-3, the 2017 Winter Youth Assembly will bring together approximately 1,000 young leaders and professionals from around the world, UN officials and diplomats, and representatives from intergovernmental and nongovernmental organizations to tackle young people’s role in realizing the 2030 Agenda for Sustainable Development.

 Under the theme “Realizing the 2030 Agenda: Youth in Action”, the conference aims to explore multifaceted global issues such as poverty, education, and sustainable consumption and production, with an emphasis on the integrated nature of the Sustainable Development Goals (SDGs).
 The conference also brings to the fore contemporary discussions on youth’s role in policy-making, present-day humanitarian crises, and their impacts on global development.

 Interactive workshops led by notable organizations are designed to equip participants with practical skills and know-how to develop and implement fresh ideas that support the implementation of the goals.
 Deliberations will provide a conducive space for youth participants to contribute to a Youth Plan of Action which aims to capture and elevate youth voices in realizing the 2030 Agenda.

 Two UN Member States, the Permanent Mission of Denmark to the United Nations and the Permanent Mission of Australia to the United Nations, formally support the gathering as the 2017 Winter Youth Assembly Lead Endorsers.

 "...The 2017 Winter Youth Assembly marks an opportunity to reaffirm our commitment to young people, and the topic ‘Realizing the 2030 Agenda: Youth in Action’ is as timely as ever.” – H.E.
 Mr. Petersen

 “Australia is delighted to support this year’s Winter Youth Assembly..."